aclaf/flagrant/docs/explanation/concepts.md

 Immutability determines when validation can happen.
 All structural validation happens at construction time because the spec never changes after creation—there's no opportunity to validate later.
 This gives you immediate feedback when defining your CLI interface, catching errors right at the point of definition rather than discovering them during runtime parsing.

 Parse-time validation then focuses exclusively on user input, not spec configuration.
-The parser knows that all specs are internally consistent, so it only needs to check whether the user's arguments satisfy the spec's constraints, not whether the specs themselves are valid.
+The parser knows that all specs are internally consistent, so it only needs to check whether the user's arguments meet the spec's constraints, not whether the specs themselves are valid.

 ## Specification composition